awasadasath/fraud-detection-project/README.md

 --

 ## 💡 Conclusion
 This project demonstrates that high accuracy isn't enough.
 You also need **Precision and Recall** in the right balance.
-By combining **Data Engineering best practices** (Delta Lake, Secure Ingestion) with **Scientific Rigor** (Time-Series Splitting), I built a pipeline that is not just a concept, but a **Production-Ready** solution.
+By combining **Data Engineering best practices** (Delta Lake, Secure Ingestion) with Time-Series Splitting, I built a pipeline that is not just a concept, but a **Production-Ready** solution.